bianlab/SPIS/README.md

 ```
 python pattern.py
 ```
-Next, put your data in the `test` folder and add comments to line 191 in the `net/UDLSSPI005_step1.py` file.
+Next, put your test data in the `test` folder.
 Then run `simulate.py` to generate the measurements of your data.
 ```
 python simulate.py
 ```